prod00/CSDS344FinalProject/README.md

 1. Make sure you are in the directory "flask-project-CSDS344"
 2. Run the command "python app.py" in the terminal
 3. Click the link in the terminal
+(For the time being all of our flask code is in the flask branch)